mkkoh/elibrary/README.md

 ## eLibrary

+A simple webapp for adding books and songs and tagging them with labels.

-A simple webapp hacked together with Express, NodeJS, MySQL and containerized with Docker for portability.
+Built with Express, NodeJS, MySQL and containerized with Docker for portability.

-Just run `docker-compose up` to begin.
+Run `docker-compose up` to start.